Gold Coast Light Rail Stage 3

-Stage 2, which is being also led by GoldLinQ , will provde a direct connection to South East Queensland's suburban railway network.
-The 7.3 kilometre route will run from Helensvale heavy rail station adjacent to the Gold Coast Line, then adjacent to the Smith Street Motorway to connect with Stage 1 at the Gold Coast University Hospital light rail station.
+Stage 2, which is being also led by GoldLinQ , provides a direct connection to South East Queensland's suburban railway network.
+The 7.3 kilometre route runs from Helensvale heavy rail station adjacent to the Gold Coast Line, then adjacent to the Smith Street Motorway to connect with Stage 1 at the Gold Coast University Hospital light rail station.

 CPB Contractors were awarded the design and construct contract for Stage 2 by GoldLinQ in April 2016.
-Construction commenced in July 2016 with the project due for completion in early 2018, in time for the 2018 Commonwealth Games.
+Construction commenced in July 2016 with the project completed in December 2017, in time for the 2018 Commonwealth Games.

 The project also included three new stations at Helensvale, Parkwood and Parkwood East, a new 1,000 car space park ‘n’ ride facility at Parkwood station as well as a 400 space expansion of the existing park ‘n’ ride facility at Helensvale station.